-What is a Stop-Loss Insurance?
+What is a stop-loss insurance?

 Stop-loss Insurance is a type of insurance that helps to protect self-insured businesses and organizations from the financial risk of large claims or catastrophic losses.
 It is typically used by employers who self-insure their employee health benefits and is designed to limit the amount of money that the employer must pay out in claims.